Past Airliners Conventions

 2015 – Atlanta, Georgia, Delta Flight Museum in cooperation with the Renaissance Concourse Atlanta Airport Hotel

 2016 – New Orleans, Louisiana.
 Airport Hilton Hotel.
-The world’s largest gathering of airline enthusiasts descended upon the Big Easy for tours of MSY and the surrounding areas.
+The world’s largest gathering of airline enthusiasts descended upon the Big Easy for tours of MSY and the Airbus facility in MOB.
 The banquet guest speaker was Enrique Perrella, Airways magazine’s president & editor-in-chief.

 2017 – Denver, Colorado.
 Crowne Plaza Denver Airport Hotel.
 AI returned to the Mile High City after an absence of 29 years.
 Airline enthusiasts took advantage of tours of the DIA ramp, Frontier’s operations and training center, and SkyWest’s maintenance base in Colorado Springs.
 Of course everyone enjoy the selling, buying and trading in our exhibit hall.
 Our special guest speaker at the annual AI banquet gala was Brian Baum who told us about his flight around the world on Pan Am Flight 50 and the Boeing 747SP.